Math Placement

 If you are in need of any accommodations that allow for extended test-taking time, please contact the Office of Disability Services

 It is wise to not wait.
 Many courses depend on math as a prerequisite.
 In some majors, your entire degree program may be delayed if you delay math.
 Also, the longer the time since your last math course, the more difficult it is to remember what you knew.
 Once we humans start procrastinating it is hard to stop!
-No special favors are available for students who wait until the senior year and then fail.
+No special favors are available for students who wait until senior year and then fail.
 Math is a requirement at Suffolk because we believe that a college educated person must know some mathematics in order to have any chance at all of understanding the world and its problems.

 You are on your honor when taking the test.
 You may use paper and pencil to work the problems and a calculator.
 You should not receive help from others, or use books or other resources such as web sites for help.
 Your success in a course is unlikely if you are placed above your current ability.